If you are looking for car insurance, just type your ZIP code into the FREE box at the top of this page and compare online car insurance rates now!

 Since vintage cars are older, rarer, and harder to replace and repair, vintage cars cost more to insure.
 The monthly and yearly premium amounts are higher, but they can be lowered by increasing your deductible amount.

-Classic cars are the second most costly to insure, with antiques cars and those less than 45 years old being the least expensive to insure.
+Classic cars are the second most costly to insure, with antiques cars and those less than 45 years old being the least expensive of the three to insure.

 Why Vintage and Classic Cars Need Insurance

-The second reason is that classic and vintage cars are at a higher risk for theft than other types of cars.
-Since many of these types of cars sell for thousands of dollars, they can be in high demand.
-This makes the probability of theft higher.
+- The second reason is that classic and vintage cars are at a higher risk for theft than other types of cars.
 This, too, calls for a different type of insurance other than traditional car insurance.

-The third reason is that many vintage and classic cars are irreplaceable.
-This means that even if they are covered under insurance, they could not be replaced or repaired if damage or an accident occurs.
+- The third reason is that many vintage and classic cars are irreplaceable.
+This means that even if they are covered under insurance, they could not be replaced or repaired if damage occurs.
 In turn, this means that they have to be insured for the valued amount of the car because there is no replacement value.
-This too calls for a different type of coverage.